binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter4.md

 Some of the information you may gather is:

-1. Additional companies.
+1. Additional companies
-2. Hosts you did not know existed, with their IP addresses, domain names, countries of origin, region, latitude, longitude and the module used to find the information.
+2. Hosts you did not know existed, with their IP addresses, domain names, countries of origin, region, latitude, longitude and the module used to find the information
-3. Contacts, first and last names, email addresses, pgp key associations.
+3. Contacts, first and last names, email addresses, pgp key associations
-4. Vulnerabilities, credentials.
+4. Vulnerabilities, credentials
-5. So much more.
+5. So much more

 Which modules you use determines what information you receive.